 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Matthews Intl Corp-Class A. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how MATW stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Metal Fabrication industry.
+We show how MATW stock compares to 2,000+ US-based stocks, and to peers in the Other Services (except Public Administration) sector and Funeral Homes and Funeral Services industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Matthews International Corporation is a global provider of brand solutions, memorialization products and industrial technologies.
 The SGK Brand Solutions segment is a leader in providing brand development, deployment and delivery services that help build its clients' brands and consumers' desire for them.
 The Memorialization segment is a leading provider of memorialization products, including memorials, caskets and cremation and incineration equipment, primarily to cemetery and funeral home customers that help families move from grief to remembrance.
 The Industrial Technologies segment designs, manufactures and distributes marking, coding and industrial automation technologies and solutions.
 The Company has approximately 11,000 employees in more than 25 countries on six continents that are committed to delivering the highest quality products and services.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)

 Stocks with higher market capitalization often have lower risk. (↑↓)